 “Technology is a critical area of growth in education, with cloud technology acting as a key driver on campus,” said Tom Fitzgerald, CEO of E&I. “It’s an honor to once again recognize innovative higher education institutions for their efforts in this area, showing their peers and fellow members the importance of the cloud and the increased efficiencies and cost savings this technology offers.”

 Nominations may be submitted at CloudLeadershipAwards.com before September 14, 2018.
 Nominees are evaluated by a panel of judges familiar with cloud solutions based on several criteria, including: number of students impacted, cost savings, and improved IT performance.
 The judges will select an overall Cloud Innovation winner and runner-up as well as a winner and runner-up in each of the following categories:

 - Cloud Storage

 All winners will be recognized at a dedicated ceremony during the EDUCAUSE Annual Conference in Denver, CO to be held on November 1, 2018.
 To learn more about the Cloud Leadership Awards, and to submit your nomination, please visit: CloudLeadershipAwards.com.

 About E&I Cooperative Services

 E&I Cooperative Services (E&I) is the only member-owned, non-profit purchasing cooperative solely focused on serving education and related facilities.
-E&I delivers expertise, solutions, and services through a diverse portfolio of competitively awarded contracts.
+E&I delivers expertise, solutions, and services through a diverse portfolio of competitively solicited contracts.
 By leveraging the knowledge and purchasing power of its nationwide membership, E&I helps higher education and K-12 institutions reduce costs, optimize supply chain efficiencies, and save time on the RFP process.
 The Cooperative’s member-driven competitive solicitation process has been validated by the National Institute of Governmental Purchasing (NIGP) as complying with generally accepted procurement standards.